Court-Ordered Community Service

 Three 4-hour shifts between 10:00 am – 10:00 pm

 8 people per shift

 Most other group volunteer opportunities must be arranged Monday-Friday, 8 am – 6 pm with some Saturdays available.
 These include helping with various duties around the shelter like landscaping care, dividing up pet food, and animal enrichment.

-Please contact our Volunteer Coordinator using the form below to discuss group volunteer opportunities for your business!
+Please contact our Volunteer Coordinator to discuss group volunteer opportunities for your business!

 Scout Projects & Senior Projects

 VHS is a popular place for local Scouts and high school seniors to complete their senior projects.
 While we appreciate the help and support from the community, we can only devote staff time & resources to a small number of projects each year.
 These projects are approved on a first-come first-served basis.
 Don’t procrastinate!